weebi-com/weebi_server/TESTME.md

 dart bin/server.dart
 ```

-The term 'KEY="hello"' is not recognized as the name of a cmdlet,

-should print : Server running on ip InternetAddress('0.0.0.0', IPv4) port 8080

 on the flutter app side, do not set 0.0.0.0 or local host but instead the IP of your machine
 in windows :
 Select Start > Settings > Network & internet > Wi-Fi and then select the Wi-Fi network you're connected to